-Before you can use to mirror Snapshot copies, you need to configure a data-protection relationship between the source and destination volumes, then initialize the relationship.
+Before you can use SnapManager's integrated SnapMirror technology to mirror Snapshot copies, you need to configure a data-protection relationship between the source and destination volumes, then initialize the relationship.
 Upon initialization, SnapMirror makes a Snapshot copy of the source volume, then transfers the copy and all the data blocks that it references to the destination volume.
 It also transfers any other, less recent Snapshot copies on the source volume to the destination volume.

-- You must be a cluster administrator. - For Snapshot copy verification on the destination volume, the source and destination Storage Virtual Machines (SVMs) must have a management LIF as well as a data LIF.
+- You must create the source and destination volumes in peered clusters with peered Storage Virtual Machines (SVMs).
+For more information, see the Clustered Data ONTAP Cluster Peering Express Guide. - You must be a cluster administrator. - For Snapshot copy verification on the destination volume, the source and destination Storage Virtual Machines (SVMs) must have a management LIF as well as a data LIF.
 The management LIF must have the same DNS name as the SVM.
 Set the management LIF role to data, the protocol to none, and the firewall policy to mgmt.

 You can use the Data ONTAP command-line interface (CLI) or OnCommand System Manager to create a SnapMirror relationship.
-The following procedure documents CLI usage.
+The following procedure assumes you are using the CLI.
+For information about how to create SnapMirror relationship by using OnCommand System Manager, see the Clustered Data ONTAP Volume Disaster Recovery Preparation Express Guide.